Daremonic/payswitch-docs/features/merchant-controls/fraud-and-risk-management.md

 * **Decisions/recommendations**: Uses ML data models for predicting and recommending the outcome
 * **Chargeback guarantee**: Uses ML data models for responding with a binary outcome (Accept vs Decline)

-Currently, HyperSwitch offers only a single way of integrating with the underlying FRM connector.
+Currently, PaySwitcher offers only a single way of integrating with the underlying FRM connector.

 * **Signifyd** : Decision/Recommendation
 * **Riskified** : chargeback guarantee

 ## How to get started?

-**Step 1:** Log in to your [Hyperswitch account](https://app.payswitcher.com/login).
+**Step 1:** Log in to your [PaySwitcher account](https://app.payswitcher.com/login).

 <figure><img src="../../.gitbook/assets/frm-step1.png" alt=""><figcaption></figcaption></figure>